jonyoung123/alx-low_level_programming/0x01-variables_if_else_while/README.md

  Write a program that prints all the numbers of base 16 in lowercase, Write a program that prints all possible combinations of single-digit numbers.
  Write a program that prints all possible different combinations of two digits.
+ Write a program that prints all possible different combinations of three digits.